Medically reviewed by Drugs.com. Last updated on May 1, 2021.

 Smoke Inhalation Victims

 Fifty of 69 subjects (73%) survived following treatment with hydroxocobalamin.
-Of the 19 subjects who did not survive, 13 subjects were in cardiac arrest initially at the scene.
-Two of 13 patients who were in cardiac arrest at the time treatment was initiated survived.
+Nineteen subjects treated with hydroxocobalamin did not survive.
+Fifteen patients treated with hydroxocobalamin were in cardiac arrest initially at the scene; 13 of these subjects died and 2 survived.

 Of the 42 subjects with pretreatment cyanide levels considered to be potentially toxic, 28 (67%) survived.
 Of the 19 subjects whose pretreatment cyanide levels were considered potentially lethal, 11 (58%) survived.
 Of the 50 subjects who survived, 9 subjects (18%) had neurological sequelae at hospital discharge.
 These included dementia, confusion, psychomotor retardation, anterograde amnesia, intellectual deterioration moderate cerebellar syndrome, aphasia, and memory impairment.